 You are ready to apply for a mortgage.
 Your question?
-Should you take out a fixed-rate loan or an adjustable-rate?
+Should you take out a fixed-rate loan or an adjustable rate?

-The best way to decide whether you should aim for a fixed-rate or adjustable-rate loan?
+What is the best way to decide whether you should aim for a fixed-rate or adjustable-rate loan?
 Do the research.

-If rates are high, then, borrowers who take out an adjustable-rate mortgage loan will enjoy a lower interest rate for a set period, again, usually five to seven years.
+If rates are high, then borrowers who take out an adjustable-rate mortgage loan will enjoy a lower interest rate for a set period, again, usually five to seven years.
 That can result in significantly lower monthly mortgage payments during this time.

 Like all mortgage products, adjustable-rate and fixed-rate mortgage loans come with their pros and cons.
 Your best bet is to study both products carefully before making your choice.